Cotton Comes to Harlem: Box office

-Cotton Comes to Harlem was released at the Woods Theatre in Chicago on May 26, 1970.
+Cotton Comes to Harlem was released at the Woods Theatre in Chicago on May 27, 1970.
 The following week it opened at the Palms Theatre in Detroit before expanding a week later in New York City, Louisville, Milwaukee, Washington D.C., and a further theater in Detroit.

 The film grossed $90,000 in its opening week, setting a house record at the Woods Theatre.
 After its third week it had grossed $506,000 from six cities, setting additional house records in New York and Detroit.
-Produced on a budget of $1.2 million, it earned $5.2 million in theatrical rentals during its North American release, making it the 22nd highest-grossing film of 1970.
+Produced on a budget of $1.2 million, it earned $5.2 million in theatrical rentals during its North American release, making it the 25th highest-grossing film of 1970.

-Cotton Comes to Harlem is one of the most commercially successful film Hollywood produced in the 1970s starring a predominantly black cast.
+Cotton Comes to Harlem is one of the most commercially successful films Hollywood produced in the 1970s starring a predominantly black cast.

 The film was one of the many black films that appeared in the 1970s eventually becoming a cult classic.
 Cotton Comes to Harlem inspired more black films during the 1970s, including more action-packed numbers such as Shaft and Super Fly.